“Cyber itself is the opportunity”.

-“While I certainly wouldn’t say [cyber] is immune to the same market cycles that the rest of the insurance industry is impacted by, it has many factors in its favor that are more beneficial to cyber than they are to other classes,” he said.
-“For that reason, it’s hard to over-capitalize cyber for a sustained period of time.
+“While I certainly wouldn’t say [cyber] is immune to the same market cycles that the rest of the insurance industry is impacted by, it has many factors in its favour that are more beneficial to cyber than they are to other classes,” he said.
+“For that reason, it’s hard to over-capitalise cyber for a sustained period of time.

 “Because in cyber, if you increase supply and you increase the amount of capital then that increases the investment you’re able to make into people, understanding, distribution and products – which leads to increased demand.
 That increasing supply/increasing demand is not something we see everywhere else and it’s a real negative in other markets, whereas in cyber, effectively it can be seen as a positive to help stimulate growth in the marketplace.”

 It was the sheer scale of opportunity that first attracted Newman and convinced him to move across from the world of property cat reinsurance to immerse himself in the cyber market nine years ago.
 Now he runs a global team based out of offices in London, Zurich, Bermuda, New York and San Francisco, and he has first-hand insight into what has and hasn’t changed in the space.